Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

 - Excessive hair loss

-- Small skin growths on the neck or armpits
+- Small skin tags on the neck or in the armpits

 - Dark or thick skin patches on the back of the neck, in the armpits, and under the breasts

-Regardless of the name, what we can see on the ultrasound are not actually cysts at all. ( 2 ) They are an increased number of follicles that have not completed their development and therefore have not ovulated.
-In a normal, healthy cycle, one of the many follicles would dominate, which would eventually complete development with an egg inside, and at the time of ovulation, the mature egg would be released from the ovary and wait in the uterus for fertilization.
-However, in order to ovulate, we need to have the right hormone levels.
+Despite the name, what we can see on ultrasound are not actually cysts at all.
+(2) These are an increased number of follicles that did not complete their development, and thus ovulation did not occur.
+In a normal, healthy cycle, one dominant follicle among many would complete development with an egg inside, and at the time of ovulation, the mature egg would be released from the ovary and wait in the uterus for fertilization.
+However, for ovulation to occur, we need to have the correct hormone levels.

 However, anovulatory cycles and underdeveloped follicles on the ovaries are not only known to women with PCOS.
-This is a common phenomenon in irregular cycles, in adolescence , when the body is just learning to work with hormones, but from time to time it is also natural for those of you who have an exemplary cycle, for example due to illness or current stress.
+It is a common phenomenon in irregular cycles, during adolescence when the body is still learning to work with hormones, but it is natural from time to time even for those of you who have exemplary cycles, for example, due to illness or current stress.

-This is the first and most important reason why PCOS should not be diagnosed based on ultrasound alone.
-But more on how to get the right diagnosis next time.
+This is the first and very crucial reason why PCOS should not be diagnosed based solely on ultrasound.
+But more on how to get the correct diagnosis next time.

-Androgens belong to a group of hormones that primarily influence the growth and development of the male reproductive system .
-In women, androgens are the so-called precursors of estrogens, which means that they are necessary for their formation and function.
-At the same time, androgens participate in the growth of bones and muscles, or in female libido.
-In the female organism, they are formed in the ovaries and adrenal glands from a common basis - cholesterol.
+Androgens belong to a group of hormones that primarily influence the growth and development of the male reproductive system.
+In women, androgens are precursors to estrogens, meaning they are necessary for their formation and function.
+Androgens also contribute to bone and muscle growth and female libido.
+In the female body, they are produced in the ovaries and adrenal glands from a common base – cholesterol.

 What are the main causes of increased androgen production?

-- Adrenal androgens , which are androgens derived from the adrenal glands.
-Their levels can be increased by high levels of prolactin, due to excessive stress, or the main cause is a congenital disease of the adrenal cortex called Congenital Adrenal Hyperplasia (CAH) ( 5 )
+- Adrenal androgens, which are androgens originating from the adrenal glands.
+Their levels can be increased by high prolactin values, due to excessive stress, or the main cause is a congenital adrenal cortex disease called Congenital Adrenal Hyperplasia (CAH) (5)

-- Insulin resistance , which results from high insulin levels leading to overproduction of androgens from the ovaries, is one of the most common causes of PCOS ( 6 )
+- Insulin resistance, which, due to high insulin levels, leads to overproduction of androgens from the ovaries and is one of the most common causes of PCOS development (6)

-The role of metabolism and the effect on hormones
+The role of metabolism and its impact on hormones

-Although PCOS is often treated primarily from the perspective of hormonal health and androgen production, it is a very complex problem.
-We must not forget the role of metabolism , which plays an important, sometimes primary, role in the development of PCOS.
+Although PCOS is often addressed primarily from the perspective of hormonal health and androgen production, it is a very complex problem.
+We must not forget the role of metabolism, which plays an important, sometimes primary, role in the development of PCOS.

-Polycystic ovary syndrome is closely linked to metabolic disorders such as insulin resistance.
-Insulin resistance is a condition in which cells in muscle, fat, and liver do not respond well to insulin and cannot easily take up glucose , the blood sugar.
-In addition to PCOS, insulin resistance also promotes the development of other metabolic disorders such as type 2 diabetes, hypertension, and cardiovascular disease. ( 7 )
+Polycystic ovary syndrome is closely related to metabolic disorders such as insulin resistance.
+Insulin resistance is a condition where cells in the muscles, fat, and liver do not respond well to insulin and cannot easily absorb glucose, blood sugar.
+In addition to PCOS, insulin resistance also promotes the development of other metabolic problems, such as Type II diabetes, hypertension, and cardiovascular disease.
+(7)

-As a result of insulin resistance, the pancreas continues to produce and release insulin, but it is not used. ( 8 ) This results in high insulin levels in the body.
+As a result of impaired insulin action, the pancreas continues to produce and release insulin, which is not utilized.
+(8) This leads to high insulin levels in the body.

 How does insulin affect androgen production?

-- Insulin stimulates the hormone LH, which is involved in the menstrual cycle, and can disrupt follicle maturation and stop ovulation ( 10 ).
+- Insulin stimulates the hormone LH, which is involved in the menstrual cycle, and can thus disrupt follicle maturation and halt ovulation (10)

-- Insulin promotes LH, high levels of which contribute to higher androgen production ( 11 )
+- Insulin promotes LH, whose high levels contribute to higher androgen production (11)

 Adrenal glands and adrenal androgens

-While insulin resistance and elevated insulin often drive testosterone production in the ovaries, androgens can also come from another source, the adrenal glands .
-In a stressful situation, the brain, or rather the hypothalamus, together with the pituitary gland, use hormones to stimulate the adrenal glands to produce cortisol , adrenaline, and noradrenaline, the main stress hormones.
-If the stress does not go away (this is called chronic stress ), the body must intervene with other protective measures.
-This is where the adrenal androgens from the adrenal glands, DHEAS and androstenedione, come in, which are responsible for protecting the brain from the negative effects of cortisol and other stress hormones. ( 12 ) In addition, they also cause the typical symptoms of PCOS.
+While insulin resistance and elevated insulin often drive testosterone production in the ovaries, androgens can also originate from another source: the adrenal glands.
+In stressful situations, the brain, specifically the hypothalamus along with the pituitary gland, stimulates the adrenal glands to produce cortisol, adrenaline, and noradrenaline, the main stress hormones, through hormonal signals.
+If the stress does not subside (referred to as chronic stress), the body must intervene with other protective measures.
+This is where adrenal androgens originating from the adrenal glands, DHEAS and androstenedione, come into play; their task is to protect the brain from the negative effects of cortisol and other stress hormones.
+(12) However, they also cause the typically known symptoms of PCOS.

-What are the different types or what drives PCOS?
+What types do we distinguish, or what drives PCOS?

-Insulin resistance affects up to 70% of women diagnosed with PCOS. ( 13 ) High insulin drives androgen production.
-This condition can be reduced or completely reversed through lifestyle, exercise, and diet.
+Insulin resistance affects up to 70% of women diagnosed with PCOS.
+(13) High insulin drives androgen production.
+This condition can be alleviated or completely reversed by lifestyle changes, proper exercise, and diet.

 Tips for improving insulin sensitivity

-- Regular exercise, preferring strength training over cardio
+- Regular exercise, prioritizing strength training over cardio

-- Combine proteins, fats and carbohydrates at every meal
+- Combine proteins, fats, and carbohydrates with every meal

-- Focus on basic, natural foods that are minimally processed
+- Focus on whole, natural foods that are minimally processed

-We do not necessarily classify this type as a type of PCOS, because in many cases it is only a temporary condition related to the discontinuation of contraception.
-Problems and symptoms similar to those of PCOS often occur 3-6 months after discontinuation.
-First of all, some pills may contain a load of androgens, which messes with the level of our own hormones a little.
-At the same time, endogenous (natural to the body) hormones have been turned off while taking contraception, so the body tries to compensate for any imbalance, and it may take a while for the hormones to balance out.
-Until the body is in an optimal state, ovulation does not occur, so undeveloped follicles remain on the ovaries.
+This type does not necessarily need to be categorized as a distinct type of PCOS, as it often refers to a temporary state related to discontinuing birth control.
+Problems and symptoms similar to PCOS often appear 3-6 months after discontinuation.
+Firstly, some pills can contain a significant amount of androgens, which can disrupt our natural hormone levels.
+At the same time, endogenous (body's natural) hormones were suppressed while on birth control, so the body tries to compensate for all imbalances, and it may take some time for hormones to stabilize.
+Until the body is in optimal condition, ovulation does not occur, so underdeveloped follicles remain on the ovaries.

-Tips for supporting the body after stopping hormonal contraception
+Tips to support the body after stopping hormonal contraception

-- Consider some dietary supplements, such as magnesium or B vitamins
+- Consider certain supplements, such as magnesium or B vitamins

 Tips for reducing inflammation in the body

-- Consume quality meat and bone broth regularly
+- Regularly consume quality meat and bone broth

 Stress, whether emotional or physical, causes the adrenal glands to release more cortisol, which also increases adrenal androgen levels.
-In this type of PCOS, insulin resistance may not be the cause, but rather adrenal stress, so focus on calming your body and your mental state.
+In this type of PCOS, insulin resistance may not play a role, but rather the strain on the adrenal glands, so focus on calming the body and mental state.

 Tips for Adrenal PCOS